fiscalismia/fiscalismia-infrastructure/README.md

 ## fiscalismia-infrastructure
 Terraform configurations for provisioning AWS & Hetzner Cloud Infrastructure.
-Ansible Roles for Bastion-Host ProxyJump Instance Deployment & Updating.
-HA-Proxy Loadbalancer Instance for HTTPS Ingress and Hostname Routing.
+Github Actions Bastion-Host ProxyJump Instance Deployment & Updating.
+DNS TLS Certificate request and renewal Github Actions Pipeline.
 Private Networks without Public IP for Application Servers with mTLS.
-NAT Gateway Instance for HTTPS and DNS Egress.
+NAT Gateway Instance for HTTPS and DNS Egress allowing internet access for provisioning and deployment on private instances.
+TerraformDestroyer Pipeline to teardown all the cloud infrastructure automatically after a predetermined cost threshold has been surpassed invoking the webhook.

 ### Prerequisites